-(2) When the unit manipulation cost is large (i.e. ), and the unit governance cost is small (i.e. ), both firms will be better off compared to no manipulation with a small .
-When the unit manipulation cost is large, the manipulation efforts will decrease, which means both firms cannot gain significant benefits.
-According to Eq.
+(2) When the unit manipulation cost is large (i.e., ), and the unit governance cost is small (i.e., ), both firms will be better off compared to the no manipulation scenario with a small .
+When the unit manipulation cost is large, manipulation efforts will decrease, indicating that both firms cannot gain significant benefits.
+Based on Eq.
 (48), the governance intensity is monotonically increasing to the unit governance cost .
-If firms A and B wish to benefit from manipulation, they should ensure that is kept as low as possible to reduce costs.
-For firm A, it can only benefit from manipulation in this case when is low.
-This is because, if is high, firm A already has a significant perceived quality advantage, and additional manipulation effort has a small marginal impact on demand, especially with a small .
-Besides, due to is monotonically increasing to (i.e. ), when is large, firm A’s price will be significantly higher than firm B’s price.
+Thus, if firms A and B wish to benefit from manipulation, they should ensure that is kept as low as possible to reduce costs.
+In particular, firm A can only benefit from manipulation in this case when is low.
+This is because, if is high, firm A already has a significant perceived quality advantage, and additional manipulation effort will only have a small marginal impact on demand, especially with a small .
+Furthermore, given that is monotonically increasing to (i.e., ), when is large, firm A’s price will be significantly higher than firm B’s price.
 Thus, firm A will gain significant benefits in this case without manipulation.

-For firm B, due to the relatively small , consumers may not exhibit a clear preference for either firm’s products.
-Firm B can engage in manipulation to compete for market share, and manipulation can help it gain a competitive advantage, ultimately leading to higher profit.
-Mathematically, according to Eqs.
-(46) and (44), firm B’s price and demand are monotonically decreasing with .
+Meanwhile, for firm B, due to the relatively small , consumers may not exhibit a clear preference for either firm’s products.
+Thus, in this case, Firm B can engage in manipulation to compete for market share, and manipulation can help it gain a competitive advantage, ultimately leading to higher profits.
+Mathematically, based on Eqs.
+(46) and (44), firm B’s price and demand monotonically decrease with , respectively.
 The manipulation imposed by firm B will increase its market demand and sales share by a small .
-Therefore, both firms will choose to manipulate in this case with a small .
+Therefore, in this case, both firms will choose to manipulate with a small .

-For the platform, the manipulation carried out by both firms may not necessarily harm its profit.
-The platform will choose to govern in one case as shown in Proposition 11.
-When the manipulation cost is low, both firm A and firm B are more willing to increase their manipulation efforts to increase their market share.
-Mathematically, and are monotonically decreasing to (i.e. and ).
+For the platform, the manipulation carried out by both firms may not necessarily harm its profits.
+The platform will choose to govern in one case, as shown in Proposition 11.
+When the manipulation cost is low, firms A and B become more willing to increase their manipulation efforts to increase their market shares.
+Mathematically, and are monotonically decreasing to (i.e., and , respectively).
 When the platform enforces governance, the perceived quality difference between both firms decreases form to .
-Consequently, compared to the scenario without governance, firm A’s demand decreases while firm B’s demand increases.
-Moreover, since , this indicates that the loss in revenue for firm A is greater than the gain in revenue for firm B. Therefore, for the platform, the revenue decreases in comparison to when it implements governance measures.
-Therefore, it is essential to reduce governance costs, implying that should not be too large.
+Consequently, compared to the scenario without governance, firm A’s demand decreases, while that of firm B increases.
+Moreover, given that , this indicates that the loss in revenue for firm A is greater than the gain in revenue for firm B. Therefore, for the platform, revenue decreases compared to when it implements governance measures.
+For this reason, it is essential to reduce governance costs, implying that should not be too large.
 For this reason, the platform will choose to govern with a small in this case.

 Firms’ manipulation decisions

-This paper analyzes the market equilibrium when firms are free to choose whether to manipulate online reviews.
-Specifically, it examines the scenario where there is no governance from the platform.
+This paper analyzes market equilibrium when firms are free to choose whether to manipulate online reviews.
+Specifically, it examines a scenario in which there is no governance from the platform.
 Proposition 12 summarizes the market equilibrium when and .
 The proof of Proposition 12 can be seen in Appendix A.4.

-Proposition 12 (firms’ manipulation decisions) When there is no platform governance and firms can choose whether to manipulate online reviews, both firms will always choose to manipulate online reviews.
+Proposition 12 (firms’ manipulation decisions) When there is no platform governance and firms can choose whether or not to manipulate online reviews, both firms will always choose to manipulate online reviews.